Reason Why Your Dog Licking Paws & Its Remedies

 Behavioral reasons (anxiety, stress, boredom, pain) also play an essential role in itchiness.

-There are Two Types of Behavior, that causes excessive paw licking is anxious Behavior and obsessive Behavior.
+There are Two Types of Behavior, that cause excessive paw licking is anxious Behavior and obsessive Behavior.

 Other than these behaviors, Canine compulsive disorder (CCD) in dogs includes dog is licking paws, chew toys, tail licking, and chasing.